Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

-The Milwaukee Brewers, including Tyrone Taylor and his .633 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Milwaukee Brewers, including Tyrone Taylor and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the Dodgers.

 Tyrone Taylor Game Info & Props vs. the Dodgers